DCtheTall/twilly/README.md

 ## Documentation

-You can view the documentation of twilly's exposed objects and API [here](https://github.com/DCtheTall/twilly/wiki/Documentation).
+You can view the documentation of Twilly's exposed objects and API [here](https://github.com/DCtheTall/twilly/wiki/Documentation).

 ---

 ## License

-`twilly` is available free of charge under the MIT license.
+Twilly is available free of charge under the MIT license.
 See `LICENSE.md` for details.

 ---